Oxnard Airport: Past airline service

-Oxnard never received scheduled jet service; however, the airport did have Embraer EMB-120 Brasilia propjet service operated by WestAir as United Express nonstop to San Francisco in the 1990s.
+Oxnard never received scheduled jet service; however, the airport did have Embraer EMB-120 Brasilia propjet service operated by WestAir as United Express nonstop to San Francisco (SFO) in the 1990s.
+By 2001, America West Express operated by Mesa Airlines via a code sharing agreement with America West Airlines was flying nonstop service to Phoenix (PHX) with de Havilland Canada DHC-8 Dash 8 propjets.
 Most service was operated to LAX with a few flights to Santa Barbara, Santa Maria and other cities at this time.
 In 1985, Evergreen Airspur, a division of Evergreen International Airlines, was operating de Havilland Canada DHC-6 Twin Otters to LAX.
 In 1987 Resort Commuter Airlines was operating nonstop service to LAX as a Trans World Express air carrier on behalf of Trans World Airlines (TWA).
 By 1988 Qwest Air was flying nonstop service to San Diego (SAN) and Sacramento (SMF) with Dornier 228 commuter turboprops.
 Also during the late 1980s into the mid-1990s, two airlines were flying Oxnard-LAX service: American Eagle operated by Wings West flying Fairchild Swearingen Metroliner propjets and United Express operated by WestAir flying British Aerospace BAe Jetstream 31 propjets.
 The United Express service would later be taken over by SkyWest Airlines with this airline operating Embraer EMB-120 Brasilias.
 United Express subsequently ended all scheduled passenger flights at the airport and Oxnard no longer has passenger airline service but is served by two cargo airlines.